16 US children hospitalized with gunshot wounds each day

 - Among children, African-Americans, the poor and males are affected most, study says

-(CNN)Dr. Alicia Silver, pleased that her young son liked his new glow-in-the-dark dinosaur T-shirt, thought he might want to wear it to school, but her kindergartner objected.
+(CNN)Dr. Alyssa Silver, pleased that her young son liked his new glow-in-the-dark dinosaur T-shirt, thought he might want to wear it to school, but her kindergartner objected.
 When she asked why, his answer broke her heart.

 He told his mother they have active shooter drills at school in which the children have to hide in the dark, and "I wouldn't want the bad people to see me."